fpoconn/spotify-web/README.md

 ## Build and run

 Prerequisites:

 * npm
 * angular CLI
 * spotify account

 Run 'npm install' to install required packages listed in package.json.

-Set up an app in the [spotify developer site](https://developer.spotify.com).
-You'll need:
+Login to the [Spotify Developer site](https://developer.spotify.com) and create an Application.
+This will supply the properties needed for the spotify app:

 * client id
 * client secret
 * redirect URL

-(for now, copy these values into their respective properties in auth.service.ts.)
+(for now, copy these values into their respective properties in auth.service.ts.  hackish, i know.)

-Run 'ng build -bh /spotify --watch' (defaults to dev, sets baseref, watch for changes)
+Run 'ng build -bh /spotify --watch'
+(defaults to dev, sets basehref, watches for changes)

-Run 'lite-server'
+The build will output to the 'dist' directory, by default.
+From here, run 'lite-server'